 In this, the main aim of a making human hand tracking system, is to create interaction between human hand and Robotic Module.
 Human-machine interaction gives the relation between human and computer.
 The Robotic module is to be controlled using Leap motion controller in X, Y and Z direction.
 The Leap Motion Controller is a small device able to sense human hands above it and to keep track of them.
 Hence, when controlling the robot, the user will feel an fascinating touch-free control experience.
 The main technology behind leap is normal user interface, gesture recognition and motion control.
 It will be 200 times more sensitive than Existing touch-free technologies.
 We can control robot through simple multifinger gestures.
 A robot can be controlled by translating the hand gestures into commands via leap motion controller.
 In this work the hand gestures are observed and transferred to the Personal Computer.
-Then, by translating the incoming leap motion signals into control Robot.
+Then, by translating the incoming leap motion signals into commands we can control the robot.
+The Figure 3.1 shows the block diagram of Leap Motion Control Robot.
 Leap motion device is connected to a particular port of Personal Computer (PC).
 The value from leap motion device will be got from the com port by using Python.